sujaypatil96/RNAseq_tutorial/README.md

     ** make sure to repeat for 2 samples (i.e., you should be doing 6x alignments) NAME.nohup.out & === Name of your nohup file (This must be unique for each run or else will overwrite the file!!!
 This will record all the steps and what happened during the alignment so is a very good things to have recorded)`

-_Note: Building index files could take up to an hour- I highly suggest using nohup if you don't want to keep your terminal open or are worried about internet connectivity. bowtie2-index-screenshot.png Attached screen shot from last year that shows my directory- where all 6 bowtie index files and the fasta reference have the same prefix._
+_Note: Building index files could take up to an hour- I highly suggest using nohup if you don't want to keep your terminal open or are worried about internet connectivity._

 FASTQC is primarily for pre-alignment and it takes as input FASTQ or FASTA files.
 To make sure sequence content, sequence quality, sequence representation (no over-representation of adapters), and KMER representation are all adequate for alignment.
 As far as pre-alignment quality control, we can manually load fastq files in FastQC to make sure the average sequence quality score is at least 25.
 I would like to trim any overrepresented sequences (usually from adapters) and long mononucleotide repeats (length threshold is not yet defined).